Tax system

 Municipal property tax

 There are two property taxes in France.
-First, local residence tax (taxe d’habitation) is an annual communal tax levied on homeowners.
-It no longer applies to primary residences, so you’ll only need to pay it if you own additional properties.
-Bills are sent out in November, and payments are due in December.
+First, local residence tax (taxe d’habitation) is an annual communal tax.
+It no longer applies to primary residences, only on additional properties such as second homes and some vacant properties.
+Bills are sent out to the person occupying the property in November, and payments are due in December.

 Municipal waste tax